Computable-Finance/Doc/README.md

 #### Token generation mechanism:

-* bt is the amount of CoFi tokens generated per block, bt ≥1, start with b0=4, the amount will be reduced by 20% for every 2,400,000 blocks and kept the integer only.
-For example b1=3, b2=2, b3=1, b4=1, b5=1, b6=1 ...
+* bt is the amount of CoFi tokens generated per block, bt ≥1, start with b0=9, the amount will be reduced by 20% for every 2,400,000 blocks and kept the integer only(3.6864).

 #### **Token distribution** mechanism**:**